 It has been one year since the release of the Sister Thea Bowman Committee Report, which proposed a number of recommendations to embrace Catholic University’s racial, cultural, and ethnic diversity on campus.

-Reviewing the past 12 months, project leaders say that full implementation will not be completed overnight, but significant progress has been made to better reflect the legacy of the late Sister Thea Bowman, a Black alumnus and candidate for sainthood who committed her life to making more inclusive communities of faith.
+Reviewing the past 12 months, project leaders say that full implementation will not be completed overnight, but significant progress has been made to better reflect the legacy of the late Sister Thea Bowman, a Black alumna and candidate for sainthood, who committed her life to making more inclusive communities of faith.
 She earned a master’s degree in English in 1969 and a doctorate in English language and literature in 1972 at the University.
 Sister Bowman died in 1990.

 Among the changes: Many of the University’s schools have created diversity and inclusion committees, various divisions have increased the number of intercultural awareness events, while the diversity of the campus population has increased thanks in part to students receiving more scholarships than ever before.

 An Implementation and Coordination Team meets weekly to discuss progress on making the report’s vision a reality.
 The team includes Angela McRae, associate vice provost of instructional innovation, and Javier Bustamante, director of the Center for Cultural Engagement (CCE).
 Both shaped the report as original committee members.